lagotto/lagotto/docs/Setup.md

 Through these setup options the behavior of sources can be fine-tuned.
 Please contact us if you have any questions.

 All rake tasks are issued from the application root folder. `RAILS_ENV=production` should be appended to the rake command when running in production.

+### Adding users

+The ALM application can be configured to use [Mozilla Persona](http://www.mozilla.org/en-US/persona/) or [Github OAuth](http://developer.github.com/v3/oauth/) to add additional users.
+The ALM application supports the following roles:

+* API user - only API key
+* staff - read-only access to admin area
+* admin - full access to admin area

+The API key is shown in the account profile, use `&api_key=[API_KEY]` in all API requests.

+#### Github OAuth

+To use Github OAuth, login into your Github account and register your ALM application at https://github.com/settings/applications (under Developer applications).
+Provide the name and URL to your application, which you can also use for the callback parameter (no need to include the callback path `/auth/github/callback`).
+Then copy the `Client ID` and `Cleint Secret` into `config/settings.yml`:

+    github_client_id: xxx
+    github_client_secret: xxx

+We are using the default scope, which only reads public information and can't write to the Github account.

+#### Persona

+To use Persona, make sure Github is disabled and `config/settings.yml` contains `persona: true`.
+No other configuration is necessary.

 ### Seeding articles